fleetimee/verbose-doodle/req_res.md

 1. Search for endpoint in database
 2. If not found, return `404`
-3. If found and active response exists, send active response
+3. If found and active response exists:
+   - If `simulateTimeout = true`: Hold connection indefinitely (never send response, client will timeout)
+   - If `delayMs > 0`: Wait for specified milliseconds, then send response
+   - Otherwise: Send response immediately
-4. Otherwise, return empty object `{}`
+4. If no active response exists, return empty object `{}`

 **Note:** This endpoint does NOT require authentication

+**Simulation Features:**

+The dynamic endpoint supports two types of network simulation:

+1. **Latency Simulation** (`delayMs`):

+   - Delays response by specified milliseconds
+   - Example: `delayMs = 500` waits 500ms before sending response
+   - Useful for testing slow network conditions

+2. **Timeout Simulation** (`simulateTimeout`):
+   - Holds the connection indefinitely without sending any response
+   - Client will eventually timeout based on their timeout settings
+   - Useful for testing timeout handling in client applications

 ---